security-kouza/libAuthGC/README.md

 If macro `DEBUG_FIXED_SEED` is defined, seed `0` is used.
 Use of `ENABLE_RDSEED` is deprecated, since most Linux distributions already use `RDSEED` and other hardware randomness to seed `/dev/urandom`.

+## TODO

+- Rewrite functions to template functions for compile time optimization